-6.4 - Coupling and Uncoupling
+6.4 Coupling and Uncoupling

 Knowing how to couple and uncouple correctly is basic to safe operation of combination vehicles.
-Wrong coupling and uncoupling can be very dangerous.
+Incorrect coupling and uncoupling can be very dangerous.
 General coupling and uncoupling steps are listed below.
 There are differences between different rigs, so learn the details of coupling and uncoupling the truck(s) you will operate.

-6.4.1 - Coupling Tractor-Semitrailers
+6.4.1 COUPLING TRACTOR-SEMITRAILERS

-Step 1.
-Inspect Fifth Wheel
+Step 1: Inspect the Fifth Wheel

-Check for damaged/missing parts.

-Check to see that mounting to tractor is secure, no cracks in frame, etc.

-Be sure that the fifth wheel plate is greased as required.
-Failure to keep the fifth wheel plate lubricated could cause steering problems because of friction between the tractor and trailer.

-Check if fifth wheel is in proper position for coupling:

-Wheel tilted down toward rear of tractor.
+- Check for damaged/missing parts. - Check to see that the mounting to the tractor is secure (no cracks in frame, etc.). - Be sure the fifth wheel plate is greased as required.
+Failure to keep the fifth wheel plate lubricated could cause steering problems because of friction between the tractor and trailer. - Check if the fifth wheel is in the proper position for coupling. - " Wheel tilted down toward rear of tractor. - " Jaws open. - " Safety unlocking handle in the automatic lock position. - If you have a sliding fifth wheel, make sure it is locked. - Make sure the trailer kingpin and apron are not bent, cracked or broken.

-Jaws open.

-Safety unlocking handle in the automatic lock position.

-If you have a sliding fifth wheel, make sure it is locked.

-Make sure the trailer kingpin is not bent or broken.

-Step 2.
-Inspect Area and Chock Wheels
+Step 2: Inspect Area and Chock Wheels

-Make sure area around the vehicle is clear.

-Be sure trailer wheels are chocked or spring brakes are on.

-Check that cargo (if any) is secured against movement due to tractor being coupled to the trailer.
+- Make sure the area around the vehicle is clear. - Be sure trailer wheels are chocked or spring brakes are on. - Check that cargo (if any) is secured against movement due to the tractor being coupled to the trailer.

-Step 3.
-Position Tractor
+Step 3: Position the Tractor

-Put the tractor directly in front of the trailer.
-(Never back under the trailer at an angle because you might push the trailer sideways and break the landing gear.)

-Check position, using outside mirrors, by looking down both sides of the trailer.
+- Put the tractor directly in front of the trailer.
+Never back under the trailer at an angle because you might push the trailer sideways and break the landing gear. - Check position, using outside mirrors, by looking down both sides of the trailer.

-Step 4.
-Back Slowly
+Step 4: Back Slowly

-Back until fifth wheel just touches the trailer.

-Don't hit the trailer.
+- Back until the fifth wheel just touches the trailer. - Don't hit the trailer.

-Step 5.
-Secure Tractor
+Step 5: Secure the Tractor

-Put on the parking brake.

-Put transmission in neutral.
+- Put on the parking brake. - Put transmission in neutral.